 PE and Sport are compulsory, non-examined subjects taken by all boys.
 Sport occurs for one afternoon per two-week cycle, with PE taking place for one period per two-week cycle.
 SPACE sessions take place over ten sessions spread across ten days over a two-year cycle.

 Boys choose a further 4 subjects from the pool below, to give a total of 10 subjects taken to GCSE.
 Each subject below has 6 teaching periods per cycle.
-At least one Foreign Language and one Humanities subject must be chosen.
+At least one Foreign Language and one Humanities subject should be chosen.

 Art & Design | Latin |